Kamaranis/International-expansion-of-N_D_hol-II/README.md

-# Strategic Market Clustering for International Expansion (Part II)
+# Strategic Market Analysis for International Expansion (Part II)
 ## 📄 Project Overview

 This repository represents **Part II** of a comprehensive strategic analysis to guide the international expansion of the fictional company "N&D.hol".
 Building upon the meticulously prepared dataset from **[Part I: Data Preparation]([Strategic Market Clustering for International Expansion (Part I)](https://github.com/Kamaranis/Strategic-Market-Analysis-for-International-Expansion-Part-I-))**, this phase applies unsupervised machine learning techniques to segment and identify promising markets.